 Kumagai Professor of Architectural Technology, GSD

 Martin's research, related publications, and teaching focus on innovative material systems, structural design, and robotic fabrication, with recent projects developing structural applications of architectural ceramics and advancing multi-material 3D printing technology.
 Martin's research broadly looks at material and fabrication technology as a catalyst of innovation for design practice.
-In 2010, he founded the GSD’s Design Robotics Group and recently merged it into the Material Processes and Systems (MaP+S) Group, a collaboration of faculty, research associates, and students that pursues sponsored and other research projects.
+In 2010, he founded the GSD’s Design Robotics Group, which he recently merged it into the Material Processes and Systems (MaP+S) Group, a collaboration of faculty, research associates, and students that pursues sponsored and other research projects.
 He is also affiliate faculty at the Wyss Center for Biologically Inspired Engineering.